MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/leapp-upgrade-rhel-8dotx-to-9dotx-saphana-sapapps.md

 ---
 title: Leapp upgrade from RHEL 8.x to RHEL 9.x on SAP-HANA and SAP-APPS pay-as-you-go VMs
-description: Provides steps to help you upgrade SAP-HANA and SAP-APPS pay-as-you-go virtual machines from RHEL 8.x to RHEL 9.x by using the leapp tool. ms.reviewer: divargas, msaenzbo, v-weizhu ms.date: 09/10/2024 ms.service: azure-virtual-machines ms.topic: how-to ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
+description: Provides steps to help you upgrade SAP-HANA and SAP-APPS pay-as-you-go virtual machines from RHEL 8.x to RHEL 9.x by using the Leapp tool. ms.reviewer: divargas, msaenzbo, v-weizhu ms.date: 09/14/2024 ms.service: azure-virtual-machines ms.topic: how-to ms.custom: sap:VM Admin - Linux (Guest OS), linux-related-content
 ---

-# How to upgrade SAP-HANA and SAP-APPS PAYG virtual machines from RHEL 8.x to RHEL 9.x using leapp
+# How to upgrade SAP-HANA and SAP-APPS PAYG virtual machines from RHEL 8.x to RHEL 9.x using Leapp

 **Applies to:** :heavy_check_mark: Linux VMs

 > [!CAUTION]
 > Following the process in this article will cause a disconnection between the data plane and the [control plane](/azure/architecture/guide/multitenant/considerations/control-planes#responsibilities-of-a-control-plane) of the virtual machine (VM).
 Azure features such as [automatic guest patching](/azure/virtual-machines/automatic-vm-guest-patching#how-does-automatic-vm-guest-patching-work), [automatic operating system (OS) image upgrades](/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-automatic-upgrade), [Hotpatching](/windows-server/get-started/hotpatch#supported-updates), and [Azure Update Manager](/azure/update-manager/overview) won't be available.
 To utilize these features, we recommend creating a new VM using your preferred OS instead of performing an in-place upgrade.

 Upgrading your Red Hat Enterprise Linux (RHEL) system is a crucial task to ensure that you benefit from the latest features, security updates, and support.
-This article introduces how to use the leapp utility to upgrade Linux virtual machines (VMs) that use SAP-HANA or SAP-APPS pay-as-you-go (PAYG) images from RHEL 8.*x* to RHEL 9.*x*.
+This article introduces how to use the Leapp utility to upgrade Linux virtual machines (VMs) that use SAP-HANA or SAP-APPS pay-as-you-go (PAYG) images from RHEL 8.*x* to RHEL 9.*x*.

 > [!IMPORTANT]
 > Red Hat Update Infrastructure (RHUI) is intended only for PAYG images.
 If you use custom or golden images (also known as bring-your-own-subscription (BYOS)), you have to attach the system to Red Hat Subscription Manager (RHSM) or Satellite in order to receive updates.
 For more information, see [How to register and subscribe an RHEL system to the Red Hat Customer Portal using RHSM](https://access.redhat.com/solutions/253273).

-For more information about performing a leapp upgrade on custom, golden or PAYG images provided by Red Hat, see [Upgrading SAP environments from RHEL 8 to 9](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_sap_solutions/9/html/upgrading_sap_environments_from_rhel_8_to_rhel_9/index).
+For more information about performing a Leapp upgrade on custom, golden or PAYG images provided by Red Hat, see [Upgrading SAP environments from RHEL 8 to 9](https://docs.redhat.com/en/documentation/red_hat_enterprise_linux_for_sap_solutions/9/html/upgrading_sap_environments_from_rhel_8_to_rhel_9/index).

 ## Prerequisites

 - Make a backup of the Linux VM or a snapshot of the OS disk.
-- Clear enough space in */var/lib/leapp* to accommodate the upgrade.
+- Clear enough space in `/var/lib/leapp` to accommodate the upgrade.
 A best practice is to have at least 2-5 GB of free space.
 - Set up access to the Serial Console.
 - Run the commands in this article with root privileges.

-## Prepare the VM for the leapp pre-upgrade and upgrade process
+## Prepare the VM for the Leapp pre-upgrade and upgrade process

 You can perform an in-place upgrade from RHEL 8 to the following RHEL 9 minor versions.